George Joseph Plunket Browne: Bishop of Galway

 At the age of 36 he was chosen to fill the new see of Galway.
 On 31 July 1831 the Pope approved his appointment.
 Dr. Browne was consecrated in Athlone on 23 October that year.
 The ceremony was performed by Archbishop Oliver Kelly of Tuam, and assisted by Bishops Burke of Elphin, and McNicholas of Achonry.
 His motto was "Fortiter et Fideliter (Firmly and Faithfully)".
 He carried out his administration in a peaceful and diplomatic manner.
 The great Daniel O'Connell justly called him "The Dove of Galway".

 Browne was an enthusiastic learner of the Irish language, but found it difficult to master and by 1844 he proposed in a public letter that to facilitate this learning, it should be written phonetically.
-He encouraged secondary education and with Dr Ffrench he was joint patron of the new Patrican Brothers boys boarding school which opened in 1837 at Clarinbridge.
+He encouraged secondary education and with Dr Ffrench he was joint patron of the new Patrician Brothers boys boarding school which opened in 1837 at Clarinbridge.
 He recognised the need to increase the number of church buildings and in May 1837 he left for England to collect money for the new St. Patrick's Church in Galway.
 He dedicated a new church in Oughterard in August of the same year.
 He had the disadvantage of being both popular & poor and was unable to make his ad limina visit to Rome in 1836 but instead sent a detailed written report.
 He estimated that his income was about one seventh of that of the average Irish Bishop of the time.
 In May 1839, he brought the Ursuline Order of nuns to Dangan on the Oughterard road beside his own residence.